anonymouscode115/autoregressive_inference/README.md

 python scripts/data/extract_coco.py --out_caption_folder ~/captions_val2017 --annotations_file ~/annotations/captions_val2017.json
 ```

 Process the COCO 2017 captions and extract integer features on which to train a non sequential model.
 There are again several arguments that you can specify to control how the captions are processed.
 You may leave all arguments as default except `out_feature_folder` and `in_folder`, which depend on where you extracted the COCO dataset in the previous step.
+Note that if `vocab_file` doesn't exist before, it will be automatically generated.
+Since we have provided the `train2017_vocab.txt` we used to train our model, this vocab file will be directly loaded to create integer representations of tokens.

 ```bash
 python scripts/data/process_captions.py --out_feature_folder ~/captions_train2017_features --in_folder ~/captions_train2017 \